 - A. Wheel Blocks

 - B. Jack Knob

 - C. Wing Nut

 - D. Retaining Hook

 - E. Jack

 - F. Mounting Bracket

-- Turn the jack knob (B) on the jack counterclockwise to release the jack (E) from the mounting bracket (F).
+- Release the jack (E) from the mounting bracket (F) by turning the jack knob (B) on the jack counterclockwise to release the jack from the mounting bracket.

-Turn the wing nut (C)

-counterclockwise to remove the

-wheel blocks (A) attached to the

-jack (E).
-Place the wheel blocks

-where needed as indicated in

-previously in this section.
+Remove the wheel blocks (A) attached to the jack (E) by turning the wing nut (C) counterclockwise.
+Place the wheel blocks where needed as indicated in previously in this section.